10 BLACK HILLS HIKING TRAILS

 9. Black Elk Peak

 A list of the best hikes in the Hills wouldn’t be complete without mentioning Black Elk Peak (formerly known as Harney Peak).
 At 7,242 feet, it’s the highest point east of the Rockies in the United States.
-The Lakota call the mountain “hinhan kaga” and regard it as sacred ground.
-It’s said to be the site where Lakota leader and medicine man, Black Elk received his famous vision, detailed in the classic book Black Elk Speaks.
+The Lakota call the mountain hinhan kaga and regard it as sacred ground.
+It’s said to be the site where Black Elk, a Lakota leader and medicine man, received his famous vision, detailed in the classic book Black Elk Speaks.

 The peak was used as a fire lookout tower from the early 1900s until 1967.
-Like many other historical buildings around the Black Hills, the fire tower was constructed by the Civilian Conservation Corps in the 1930s.
+Like many other historical buildings in the Black Hills, the fire tower was constructed by the Civilian Conservation Corps in the 1930s.
 Today, Black Elk Peak is used by adventurous locals and travelers alike and is one of the area’s most popular hikes.
-The summit can be reached from two trailheads in Custer State Park: from Sylvan Lake to the south or from Willow Creek to the north.
+The summit can be reached from two trailheads in Custer State Park: From Sylvan Lake to the south or from Willow Creek to the north.
 If you’re looking for solitude and a moderate hike, head for Black Elk Peak from the north.
-You can also link up a hike to the summit of Little Devil’s Tower if you’re up for a challenge.
-Check out the bottom of this page for specific trailhead, elevation, and other Black Elk Peak hiking information.
+You can also link up a hike to the summit of Little Devils Tower if you’re up for a challenge.

 Hike Black Elk Peak